Tyler-Franklin/opensea-erc1155/README.md

 ### Troubleshooting

 #### It doesn't compile!
-Install truffle locally: `yarn add truffle`.
-Then run `yarn truffle migrate ...`.
+Install truffle locally: `npm i -g truffle`.
+Then run `truffle migrate ...`.

-You can also debug just the compile step by running `yarn truffle compile`.
+You can also debug just the compile step by running `truffle compile`.

 #### It doesn't deploy anything!
 This is often due to the truffle-hdwallet provider not being able to connect.
 Go to infura.io and create a new Infura project.
 Use your "project ID" as your new `INFURA_KEY` and make sure you export that command-line variable above.